Sunnies Studios: History

 In 2016, Sunnies Studios launched a prescription eyewear arm under the name Sunnies Specs Optical.
-By June, the brand became the third-most followed retail brand on Instagram in the Philippines, having amassed around 240,000 followers.
+By June, the brand became the third-most followed retail brand on Instagram in the Philippines, having around 240,000 followers.

-In March 2019, Sunnies Studios launched its first multi-brand concept store in SM City Cebu, containing Sunnies Studios, Sunnies Specs Optical, Sunnies Face, and Cup Point within one store.
+In March 2019, Sunnies Studios launched its first multi-brand brick and mortar store in SM City Cebu, containing Sunnies Studios, Sunnies Specs Optical, Sunnies Face, and Cup Point within one store.

 Sunglasses and prescription eye wear

-The brand currently has over 200 styles with all Sunnies products being designed in-house.
+The brand currently carries over 200 styles, having all be designed in-house.
 They are currently sold in over 120 retail locations around the Philippines.
-In September 2018, the team opened its second international location for Sunnies Studios in Vietnam (Sunnies has silently been available in Guam for some time).
+In September 2018, the team opened its second international location for Sunnies Studios in Vietnam, having also operated in Guam for some time.

 According to Euromonitor, in 2015, Sunnies Studios was ranked second in the Philippine market for sunglasses behind category leader Luxottica Group SpA.
 Sunnies Studios had an 8% value share in that sector.
 It was also ranked 10th in eye wear with a 1% value share in 2015.

-In March 2017, Sunnies Studios launched the actress, Liza Soberano as the brand's first official endorser for Sunnies.
-Later on in 2018, Sunnies Studios revealed local celebrity, James Reid as their newest celebrity endorser.
+In March 2017, Sunnies Studios launched the actress Liza Soberano as the brand's first official endorser for Sunnies.
+Later on in 2018, Sunnies Studios revealed local celebrity James Reid as their celebrity endorser.

 Brand extensions

 Cup Point

-Cup Point was first launched as part of the Sunnies Studios concept store in Cebu.
+Cup Point was first launched as part of Sunnies Studios in Cebu.
 Cup Point was created by Sunnies Specs Optical to support customers' wait time while their prescription eye wear is being processed.